fbpx

 Sonora Pass

 Every autumn, the aspens and oaks along California’s Highway 108 put on a dazzling display of fall color against a backdrop of pine forests and bright blue skies.
-The scenic route winds through the Stanislaus National Forest (which will re-open September 17), passing alpine lakes, meadows, and mountain vistas as it skirts the northern boundary for Yosemite National Park and climbs up to Sonora Pass.
-One of the best spots for fall color along route is the vista point at Donnell Lake.
+The scenic route winds through the Stanislaus National Forest, passing alpine lakes, meadows, and mountain vistas as it skirts the northern boundary for Yosemite National Park and climbs up to Sonora Pass.
+One of the best spots for fall color along theroute is the vista point at Donnell Lake.
 The vista point overlooks the lake and the Dardanelles, which are a series of volcanic ridges.
 In the fall, the trees are ablaze in fiery yellows and oranges and the colors stretch for miles along the ridges.
 Other great spots along Highway 108 for fall color include Pinecrest Lake, Sardine Meadow, Leavitt Falls Overlook, and Leavitt Meadow Overlook.
 The leaves begin turning in late September and peak in October.

 Truckee